New investigations of Scott Walker and friends

 New probe investigating illegal actions, including campaign violations during the Senate and Governor's recall elections.

 John Doe investigations have been the most consistent and on-going news from the Administration of Scott Walker.
-The original John Doe investigation began as Walker took office and continued for over two years.

 Kelly keeled, Walker walked, and all the lawyers talked and talked.
 Now, here we go again with John Doe Act 2, and at a most inopportune time for the “Walker who walked” as he is up for re-election next November, and his name is included in conversation as a presidential candidate in 2016.

 Not one day.
 Not one hour of Scott Walker has been free of a John Doe investigation.
 The timeline of shadiness began in his County Executive's office with a secret email network and has continued through the shady Wisconsin Sportsmen Grantthat was buried in the most recent state budget.

 "Unintimidated" - the book "Unindicted" - the reality

 Just as Walker's hard bound campaign brochure "Unintimidated" is due to be officially released, yet another, wave of John Doe subpoenas and searches have been active across the State of Wisconsin.
 Unfortunately, this is nothing new.
 Even before Walker's recall election the silent and secret sleuth, John Doe, was known to be searching and tossing apartments of Walker's friends and associates.
 Now, this time, it seems the Feds may be involved.

 The Wall Street Journal is painting this as a further witch hunt against conservative groups and contend that "Americans learned in the IRS political targeting scandal that government enforcement power can be used to stifle political speech."
 The article (quoted below) suggests that new and active John Doe investigation in Wisconsin may be a further federal action against conservative groups.
 To the Journal, it appears to retribution for Governor Scott Walker's union reforms.